 Subscribe to our mailing list

-The bamboo curtain that once concealed most of Southeast Asia parted in the 1970s, but the country then known as Burma remained in isolation from much of the world until the removal of the tourism boycott by the National League for Democracy and other international human rights groups in 2010.
+The bamboo curtain that once concealed most of Southeast Asia parted in the 1970s, but the country then known as Burma remained in isolation until it began to make tentative steps towards democracy in 2010.

 Myanmar is situated at the crossroads between India and China, the two great empires of the East, and shares almost 2,000 kilometres of border with Thailand.
 Myanmar also borders Bangladesh to the northwest and Laos to the east.
 It has a long coast to its west stretching down the Bay of Bengal and the Andaman Sea.